Scaia-ai/ScaiaAi/proposals/claire-assistant.md

 About Scaia.ai

-Scaia.ai was founded in 2022, to provide Big Data training and consulting.
+Scaia.ai was founded in 2022, to provide scalable AI spolutiohns  .
 Its founders Mark Kerzner and Tim Fox are expert AI/ML practitioners.
 Both founders are well-known in Big Data ecosystem; they are  published authors and frequent speakers at conferences.